HEARTH 2017 -- Household Energy And Renewable Technologies for Humanity

 Alanna Miel, Chief Partnership Officer, InStove

 Has spent over fifteen years in the leadership, management, and operations of international nonprofit work with AED and International Medical Corps.
-She holds a Masters in Leadership and Management from the University of Maryland, and is the Chief Partnership Officer at InStove.
+She holds a Masters in Leadership and Management from the University of Maryland, a BA in International Affairs from Lewis & Clark College, and is the Chief Partnership Officer at InStove.

 Vahid Jahangiri, Deputy Director, International Lifeline Fund